robertschmidt54/AdvancedUnixTutorial/README.md

 ```
 Congratulations you've just rewritten the echo command!

-As usless as this is it does illustrate a key feature of bash scripting: we can take in arguments from the command line and do things with them.
+As useless as this is it does illustrate a key feature of bash scripting: we can take in arguments from the command line and do things with them.

 Arguments coming in from the command line are stored in a hidden list we can access with the variables $0, $1, $2, $3, etc.